 Routine Eye Examinations

 During a routine eye exam, eye health is assessed and refractive needs for glasses or contact lenses are measured.
 Whether you are near or far sighted, have astigmatism or need help refocusing up close (presbyopia), we can introduce to you options for you to function best.
-Our Optical Shop is specially attuned to these goals.
-Take advantage of the Optical Advantage.

 Contact Lens Fittings and Evaluations